The Ultimate Yangmingshan National Park Guide

 Qingtiangang (擎天崗) is one of the most popular and best places to experience quintessential Yangmingshan scenery.
 There is also a parking lot and Visitor’s Center here.

-The Qingtiangang Loop Trail is an excellent and easy trail, while there are options for longer and more difficult ones.
+The Qingtiangang Loop Trail is an excellent and easy trail, ideal for kids, while there are options for longer and more difficult ones.

 Qingtiangang Loop Trail